MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/faq-mobile.md

 - **Can I make calls to a Teams desktop user?** Yes.
 - **Can I make calls to a Teams mobile user?** Yes.
+- **Can I make calls to a browser-based Teams user?** No, not at this time.
 - **Can I make or be in a group call or a call with three or more participants?** Yes.
 - **Can I be in a meeting?** No, not at this time.

+## If technicans have both Dynamics 365 Remote Assist mobile and Teams mobile on their devices, can they answer the call on Dynamics 365 Remote Assist mobile?

+No, not at this time.
+In order to answer a call with Dynamics 365 Remote Assist mobile, technicians can **only** have Dynamics 365 Remote Assist mobile installed on their devices.

 ## What is the size of the Dynamics 365 Remote Assist mobile app?